geoepi/sandbox/2024-08-12-informal_training_github/2024-08-06_informal_training_github.md

     git commit -m "initial commit"
     git push

+Outside of RStudio Terminal, CLI can be performed for any git directory.
+1. Navigate to the new repo
+2. Right click, `Open git here`

 All files added to the repo are automatically tracked by the GUI, let’s take a look at that method. (demo)